 “We have company.
 Mama’s making spaghetti.”

 Hal stood as Sam did, and helped him fold his chair before leaning it against the guardrail.
-He turned and Sam stood watching him, stepping on the toes of his right foot with his left shoe so that his knees crossed each other.
+Sam stood watching him, stepping on the toes of his right foot with his left shoe so that his knees crossed.

-“Thanks,” Sam said at Hal’s hairline.
+“Thanks,” Sam said.
 He hung his thumbs on his pockets as Hal lowered himself into his chair.
-Sometimes Sam thought of hugging his crow-like friend goodbye.
+Sometimes Sam thought of hugging his crow-like friend good-bye.
 He never did.